Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 | CO2                   | Mauna Loa Atmospheric CO2 Concentration                         |     2 |  468 |

-## Data-frame operations

-These functions operate on data-frames as a whole.
+## Convert data frames

+These next few functions are the reverse of the ones above used to create them.
+These are useful when you want to use foreign libraries or common lisp functions to process the data.

 For this section of the manual, we are going to work with a subset of the `mtcars` data set from above.
 We'll use the [select](/docs/tasks/select/) package to take the first 5 rows so that the data transformations are easier to see.

 ```lisp
 (defparameter mtcars-small (select mtcars (range 0 5) t))